biinnnggggg/trace-racer/README.md

         world.add(sphere)

     Camera.aspect_ratio = 16 / 9
-    Camera.image_width = 400
+    Camera.image_width = 600
-    Camera.samples_per_pixel = 30
+    Camera.samples_per_pixel = 100
     Camera.max_depth = 20

     # ...
 ```
-This render took 587.825 seconds to render properly.
-Given that the resolution
+This render took 3928.0768167972565 seconds to render properly.
+Given that the
-isn't very high, this performance is quite lackluster but also expected.
-Efforts
+resolution isn't very high, this performance is disappointing but expected.
-were made to ensure that as much of the code is vectorized.
+Efforts were made to ensure that as much of the code is vectorized.

 ![Latest Render](data/output.png)